Damage: Damage to objects

 Damage to structures and other objects can take a number of forms, such as fire damage caused by the effects of burning, water damage done by water to materials not resistant to its effects, and radiation damage due to ionizing radiation.
 Some kinds of damage are specific to vehicles and mechanical or electronic systems, such as foreign object damage caused by the presence of any foreign substance, debris, or article; hydrogen damage due to interactions between metals and hydrogen; and damage mechanics, which includes damage to materials due to cyclic mechanical loads.
 When an object has been damaged, it may be possible to repair the object, thereby restoring it to its original condition, or to a new condition that allows it to function despite the damage.

 Damage can be intentional or accidental.
 When an object or building is deliberately damaged, the act can be socially significant as a way to degrade the meaning of the object.
 Though things can have multiple meanings, in circumstances where they are deliberately damaged one meaning—which prompts the act—takes precedence.

 Damage to living organisms

 Damage to a living organism may be referred to as an injury.
-The kinds of damage experienced by living things range from microscopic direct DNA damage and cell damage in a biological cell, to damage to larger systems such as nerve damage, brain damage, and articular cartilage damage.
+The kinds of damage experienced by living things range from microscopic DNA damage and indirect DNA damage, and cell damage in a biological cell, to damage to larger systems such as nerve damage, brain damage, and articular cartilage damage.
 Damage to the body on a larger scale is often referred to as trauma.
 Ageing is accompanied by a loss of ability to recover quickly from various kinds of biological damage.
 Damage is one of two factors proposed to influence biological ageing (the other being programmed factors follow a biological timetable).
 Damage-related factors include internal and environmental assaults to living organisms that induce cumulative damage at various levels.